 on a Variety of Cases, Claims, and Matters - Locally and Nationally** -

 Julie Fershtman is an Equity Shareholder with the

 full-service law firm Foster, Swift, Collins & Smith, P.C, where she also serves on its Executive Committee and is Managing Shareholder of the firm's Southeast Michigan offices.

 Her practice is primarily focused on business litigation (plaintiff and

-defense), general insurance defense, insurance coverage, premises liability, sales disputes, sporting and recreational liability,
+defense), general insurance defense, insurance coverage, premises liability, products liability, sales disputes, sporting

-She has nearly 34 years of experience actively and honorably serving businesses, insurers, and individuals.
+She has 35 years of experience actively and honorably serving businesses and individuals nationwide.